Aggregate Efficiency in Games: Framework

-The baseline model consists of a unit mass of agents, where each agent is deciding whether to take one of two actions $\{A,B\}$ (e.g., purchase a risky asset or not).
+Our baseline framework consists of a unit mass of agents, where each agent is deciding whether to take one of two actions $\{A,B\}$ (e.g., get vaccinated or not).
 The utility of action $B$ is normalized to zero whereas the utility from taking action $A$ is